KDE/documentation-docs-kdenlive-org/effects_and_filters/audio.rst

 :1:	Channel number (audio track number or name) and Master channel
 :2:	Mute an audio channel
-:3:	Solo an audio channel
+:3:	Solo an audio channel.
+Single click for exclusive solo an audio channel.
+Use :kbd:`Shift+Click` for additive soloing.
 :4:	:ref:`Record audio <audio-recording>` directly on the track of the related audio channel
 :5:	Opens the effect stack of the related audio channel
 :6:   Toggles the audio track controls on and off